-The Citizens Oversight Board is pleased to present this report to the California Legislature, which documents the continuing and measureable energy and cost savings results from completed and in-progress projects and the increased volume and geographic diversity of projects throughout the state.
-This report and appendices, featuring reports from the participating agencies, focuses on program activities in the most recent program year for which we have data: June 30, 2018 through June 30, 2019.
+The Citizens Oversight Board is pleased to present our 6th Annual Report to the California Legislature, which documents the continuing energy and cost savings results from completed and in-progress projects and the increased volume and geographic diversity of projects throughout the state.
+This report and appendices, including reports from the participating agencies, focuses on program activities in the most recent program year for which we have data: June 30, 2019 through June 30, 2020.